Timo Boll: Technique

-Timo Boll is a left-handed player whose best weapon is his forehand topspin drive but who is also noted for his extremely quick backhand loop.
+Boll is a left-handed player whose best weapon is his forehand topspin drive but who is also noted for his extremely quick backhand loop.
 His blade is the "Timo Boll ALC" with Dignics 09c rubbers on both sides.
 His present doubles partner is Patrick Franziska.

 Boll's technique was ahead of its time as he was one of the first two-winged loopers.
 He employs the spin-block instead of a passive block to put more pressure on his opponents.
 He is renowned for being one of the top players when it comes to generating elevated amounts of spin, especially in his opening topspin.
 This is rendered possible by his low stance, quick acceleration and use of the wrist.
 This technique brought him a lot of success due to his opponents being put under pressure during the celluloid ball era.
 In recent years, due to the introduction of the plastic ball, which cannot be given as much spin, Boll relies more on his counter-topspin technique from both the backhand and forehand side.
 A good example of him employing this technique is his match against Fan Zhendong at the Austrian Open in 2019, in which he reached the deciding set against the 16 years younger World No. 1.
 This technique allows him to conserve energy but requires very good anticipation and reading of the opponent.

 Club history

-Timo Boll has played for TSV Höchst (1986 to 1994), FTG Frankfurt (1994 to 1995) and for TTV Gönnern (1995 to 2007).
-On 1 July 2007, his three-year contract began with Borussia Düsseldorf.
+Boll has played for TSV Höchst (1986 to 1994), FTG Frankfurt (1994 to 1995) and for TTV Gönnern (1995 to 2007).
+On 1 July 2007, he signed with Borussia Düsseldorf and played for the team for 18 years before retiring in 2025.

 Personal life

-Timo Boll married his long-time girlfriend, Rodelia Jacobi, on 31 December 2002.
+Boll married his long-time girlfriend, Rodelia Jacobi, on 31 December 2002.
 They have a daughter, Zoey Malaya, born 4 December 2013.